GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-peering/README.md

 ### Post-deployment activities

 - On-prem routers should be configured to advertise all relevant CIDRs to the GCP environments.
-To avoid hitting GCP quotas, we recomment aggregating routes as much as possible.
+To avoid hitting GCP quotas, we recommend aggregating routes as much as possible.
 - On-prem routers should accept BGP sessions from their cloud peers.
 - On-prem DNS servers should have forward zones for GCP-managed ones.